Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 ### `package.json`

-This defines our JavaScript package information:
+This defines our JavaScript package metadata:

 ```json
 {